stitchdata/docs/_integration-schemas/google-sheets/spreadsheet_metadata.md

             - an ISO 639-1 language code such as `en`
             - an ISO 639-2 language code such as `fil`, if no 639-1 code exists
             - a combination of the ISO language code and country code, such as `en_US`
-          Note: when updating this field, not all locales/languages are supported.
       - name: "timeZone"
         type: "string"
         description: "The time zone of the spreadsheet, in CLDR format such as `America/New_York`.
 If the time zone isn't recognized, this may be a custom time zone such as `GMT-07:00`."